memfault/interrupt/_drafts/bluetooth-low-energy-a-primer.md

 <!-- excerpt start -->
 In today's post, we will be covering one of the most popular low-power IoT
 technologies: Bluetooth Low Energy (BLE).
-We will give an overview of how BLE works, what the different layers are that make up the protocols, and walk you through an example setting up BLE on a Nordic nRF52 microcontroller.
+We will give an overview of how BLE works, dig into each protocol layer, and walk you through an example setting up BLE on a Nordic nRF52 microcontroller.
 <!-- excerpt end -->

 ## Table of Contents